Modality Translation for Object Detection Adaptation Without Forgetting Prior Knowledge: Related Work

-\textbf{Adapting without forgetting.} Catastrophic forgetting (CF) is the idea that a neural network tends to forget knowledge when sequentially trained on a different task and replaces it with knowledge tailored to the new objective~\cite{wang2023comprehensive}.
+\textbf{(c) Adapting Without Forgetting.} Catastrophic forgetting (CF) is the idea that a neural network tends to forget knowledge when sequentially trained on a different task and replaces it with knowledge tailored to the new objective~\cite{wang2023comprehensive}.
 CF can be harmful or beneficial.
 Researchers identified harmful learning as situations where retaining the original knowledge while adapting to a different task is necessary.
 In that case, it is imperative to mitigate the risk of CF. However, some CF can also be beneficial, for instance, to prevent privacy leakage from large pre-trained models, to enhance the generalization, or to remove noisy information from the originally, acquired knowledge that is negatively affecting the new tasks.
 In our case, knowledge-forgetting is harmful.
 There are different ways to address this issue including simple techniques like decreasing the learning rate~\cite{DBLP:journals/corr/abs-1801-06146}, use weight decay~\cite{CHELBA2006382, zhang2021revisiting} or mixout regularization~\cite{lee2020mixout} during fine-tuning or more complex approaches like Recall and learn~\cite{DBLP:journals/corr/abs-2004-12651}, Robust Information Fine-tuning~\cite{wortsman2022robust} or CoSDA~\cite{feng2023cosda}.
 Some adaptation methods use techniques based on replay of the source data or even using the weights of the initial model to keep some prior information~\cite{menezes2023continual}.
+Some of these works focus on adding continually different tasks in an incremental learning setting.
 However, these methods may still produce a loss of knowledge since the original parameters are not frozen.
-Furthermore, in adapting without forgetting, an Adapter, which adopts a frozen pre-trained backbone to generate a representation followed by a different classifier for each downstream task~\cite{wang2023comprehensive}, can be seen as a powerful method for keeping knowledge.
-Even though our ModTr shares some similarities, we work in the input space to adapt to the new modalities, and we address this incremental modality adaptation, optimizing the translation directly for the final OD task.
+Furthermore, in adapting without forgetting, an adapter, which adopts a frozen pre-trained backbone to generate a representation followed by a different classifier for each downstream task~\cite{wang2023comprehensive}, can be seen as a powerful method to preserve knowledge.
+Even though our ModTr shares some similarities, we work in the input space to adapt to the new modalities, and address this incremental modality adaptation, optimizing the translation directly for the final OD task.